9 min read

 Financially, Netflix is also nowhere near Disney, which is an EBITDA (and FCF) behemoth, as can be seen using AlphaSense below:

-While the two companies now have comparable enterprise value, the cash flow generation is light years apart.
+While the two companies now have comparable enterprise value, the cash flow generation is light-years apart.
 This could prove costly to Netflix if Disney is able to starve other services of its premium content.
 Disney already announced that it will alter licensing agreements with Netflix, which could put pressure on Netflix to further spend on original content.

 If we agree that we are now in the late-stage of a bull cycle, Netflix financing could become a potent question.
 On the other hand, Netflix might have an advantage over Disney in terms of focus and flexibility.
-Disney is a powerhouse of legacy business models that are threatened by streaming – is the company ready to innovate?

-In any case it is interesting to see that yet another new technology (streaming) is slowly succumbing to old business models.
+In any case, it is interesting to see that yet another new technology (streaming) is slowly succumbing to old business models.
 Whether Disney will dwarf Netflix or not, streaming services are now becoming your regular TV stations among which consumers decide what ‘channel’ they want to watch.
 The old king (TV) is dead – long live streaming.